core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 4. Establishing the Common Context part of the Security Context, and providing it to authorized group members during the join process, together with the corresponding Sender Context.

 5. Updating the Gid of its OSCORE groups, upon renewing the respective Security Context.
-This includes ensuring that the same Gid value is not reassigned to the same group.

 6. Generating and managing Sender IDs within its OSCORE groups, as well as assigning and providing them to new endpoints during the join process, or to current group members upon request of renewal or re-joining.

-   This includes ensuring that each Sender ID: is unique within each of the OSCORE groups; and is not reassigned within the same group under the same Gid value, i.e. not even to a current group member re-joining the same group without a rekeying happening first.
+This includes ensuring that:

+   - Each Sender ID is unique within each of the OSCORE groups;

+   - Each Sender ID is not reassigned within the same group since the latest time when the current Gid value was assigned to the group.
+That is, the Sender ID is not reassigned even to a current group member re-joining the same group, without a rekeying happening first.

 7. Defining communication policies for each of its OSCORE groups, and signaling them to new endpoints during the join process.